Explain why the master of assassins was feared in the Middle Ages?

 In detail, for those interested!

-The use of fear as a weapon by the master of assassins.
+The network of spies and informants of the master of assassins.

 Did you know?